I'm teaching my 6- and 7-year-old boys about consent. Here's how it's gone so far.

 Teaching them that no one can touch them without permission was the first step in teaching them about respecting the boundaries of others.

-With my sons at 6 and 7 years old now, I model the respect I expect them to extend to others.
+I model the respect I expect them to extend to others.
 It is an ongoing lesson, as the most important lessons always are.

 Of course they fight — what siblings don't?
 But I teach them that, whatever the game or activity, if someone says "Stop!" or "No!" they are to stop what they are doing.